Bachelor's Programme in Music, with a specialization in World Music Performance

 What is included in the programme?

-You will immerse yourself artistically in your primary instrument by working individually as well as in ensemble.
-You are afforded broad latitude in determining the direction of the curriculum.
+You will immerse yourself artistically in your main instrument by working individually as well as in ensemble.
+You have good opportunities to influence the direction of the curriculum.
 In the course Ensemble Performance, you encounter a range of musical traditions, which also contributes to the development of your own musical language.
-The emphasis is on interaction and active listening, and on the craft of playing in an ensemble, with dynamics, rhythm and communication.
-You write an independent paper in year 3 (15 HEC) and learn about formulating questions, critical attitudes and the fundamental principles of artistic and practice-based research.
+The emphasis is on interaction and active listening, and on the skills of playing in an ensemble, with dynamics, rhythm and communication.
+Courses in ergonomics are also included.
+You carry out a degree project during third year (15 HEC) in which you investigate a chosen question/issue through your musical practice.
+In this project you learn more about critical attitudes and the fundamental principles of artistic and practice-based research.

 Music theory, playing by ear and creating music have prominent roles.
-These modules are linked to ensemble playing and adapted to your current abilities.
-Also included are courses in ergonomics, your future role as a professional, musical technique, stage communication and touring projects.
-The course is taught partly in project form, with emphasis on knowledge of a freelance musician’s range of working opportunities.
+These modules are linked to ensemble performance and adapted to your current abilities.
+Also included are courses in your future role as a professional, in musical technique, stage communication and touring projects.
+The education is conducted partly in project form, with emphasis on knowledge of a freelance musician’s range of working opportunities.
 The role of music in society is examined from scientific and artistic perspectives.
 The music of different cultures is compared.

 You have an opportunity to choose elective courses to further deepen and broaden your knowledge in various subject areas.
 The programme prepares you for working as a freelance musician, including taking responsibility for planning, booking and marketing tours and concerts.
-The programme includes collaboration with Kultur i Väst, Musik Västernorrland, Musikens Hus Göteborg and the Planeta Festival.
+The programme includes collaboration with Förvaltningen för kulturutveckling, Musik Västernorrland, Musikens Hus Göteborg and the Planeta Festival.

-• The programme also provides an opportunity to collaborate with other students.
-Music, poetry and acting are allowed to intermingle and give rise to new creative expressions.
+The programme also provides an opportunity to collaborate with other students.
+Music, poetry and acting are allowed to mix and create new expressions.

 On tour